rlt3/Dialogue/README.md

 * A Script is just a Lua module.
 The modules only have two requirements: 1) When loaded it returns a table and 2) the table must have a `new` field set.
 * Messages are the only way to communicate between Scripts.

-Here's a little brainstorming on how I would try and build a game.
+Here's a couple brainstorming exercises.
+Note that the Scripts don't exist, I'm just using my head and designing the whole structure before actually creating anything.

-### Game
+### A simple game

 Since actors are just empty containers that you fill with Scripts, here's what a player might look like in my mind: